ngtn0502/c--.net-api-note/README.md

 <img src="./img/5.PNG" width="900">

-- Lifetime of dependency:
+## Lifetime of dependency:

-	- Scoped: it's available for the lifetime of single HTTP request
+- AddScoped: the dependence will be created and available for the lifetime of single HTTP request -> most use

-		> And once the request is finished, then the store context is disposed and it's released from memory. f
+> And once the request is finished, then the store context is disposed and it's released from memory.

+- AddTransient: the dependence will be created and available for the lifetime of individual method -> shorter lifetime than AddScoped

+- AddSingleton: the dependence will be created and available when the appliication start and never destroyed until application shutdown

 # Entity Framework

 - Entity framework is a convention based